thomasdarimont/java16-panama-win-dll-demo/readme.md

 The [community edition of Visual Studio C++](https://visualstudio.microsoft.com/de/vs/features/cplusplus/) is sufficient for this.

 Open the Visual Studio C++ solution in the `helloworld_dll` folder and build the solution with target `x64`.
+After building the project copy the resulting `helloworld.dll` from the `helloworld_dll/x64/Debug` folder to project root.

 # Setup Panama JDK
 ```